Acorn woodpecker: Breeding

 Acorn woodpeckers are cooperative breeders, living and breeding in family groups of up to 15 individuals.
 Field studies have shown that within the same population, groups range from monogamous pairs to polygynandrous breeding collectives consisting of coalitions of up to 8 males and 4 females, along with nonbreeding "helpers at the nest" that are offspring from prior breeding events.
 Regardless of composition, all breeder males (who are usually brothers or fathers and their sons) compete for matings with all breeder females (who are sisters or a mother and her daughter), the latter of which lay their eggs communally in the same nest cavity.
 There is considerable variability within and among populations, suggesting extraordinary social plasticity.
 Cooperative breeding, defined as more than two birds taking care of nestlings in the nest, is a relatively rare evolutionary trait that is thought to occur in only nine percent of bird species.
 Most cooperative breeding species have helpers at the nest, but acorn woodpeckers are unusual in exhibiting both helping at the nest and cooperative polygamy (polygynandry).
-It is generally believed that limited territories are a key driver of cooperative breeding behavior in birds, and in the case of the acorn woodpecker, the availability of acorn storage granaries (see Food and feeding) is a key limited resource.
+It is generally believed that limited territories are a key driver of cooperative breeding behavior in birds, and in the case of the acorn woodpecker, the availability of acorn storage granaries (see below) is a key limited resource.

 Breeding coalitions consist of up to eight cobreeding males and up to four joint-nesting females.
 However, most nests consist of only a single breeder female and 1 to 3 cobreeder males.
 Nesting groups can also contain up to ten offspring helpers.
 As mentioned above, the breeder males are often brothers, and the females are usually sisters.
-However, reproductive vacancies--formed when all the breeders of one sex die--are filled by unrelated birds from elsewhere, so Inbreeding is rare, despite the high degree of relatedness among most group members.
+However, reproductive vacancies—formed when all the breeders of one sex die—are filled by unrelated birds from elsewhere, so inbreeding is rare, despite the high degree of relatedness among most group members.

-In groups with more than one breeding female, the females put their eggs into a single nest cavity.
+In groups with more than one breeding female, the females lay their eggs in a single nest cavity.
 A female usually destroys any eggs in the nest before she starts to lay.
 Once all the females start to lay, they stop removing eggs.
 Although multiple paternity and maternity are common within groups containing multiple cobreeders, no extra-group paternity has been detected.